Boilermaker Special: Boilermaker X-tra Special VIII

 On June 16, 2017, the Reamer Club announced the Boilermaker Special VI would be retired and replaced by the Boilermaker Special VIII.
 The VIII was assembled from a new, heavy-duty Caryall Turf 2 golf cart donated by Club Car and a new body designed and fabricated by the Wabash National corporation.
 The smokestack on the VIII is shorter than those on the IV and VI so that it no longer needs to be disassembled to drive into freight elevators or pass through doorways.
 The new X-tra Special made its first public appearance in West Lafayette Indiana at the Minnesota-Purdue football game on October 7, 2017, alongside the Boilermaker Special VI, which was making its final public appearance.
 The VIII led the football team onto the field, and was later featured in an announcement at the stadium during the third media time-out of the first quarter.
 The Purdue All-American Marching Band also played a tribute to the Boilermaker Special during their pregame performance.
 The band formed an image of the X-Tra Special on the field, then played "Wabash Cannonball" as the formation moved across the field.
 The performance included band members discharging fire extinguishers at the top of the formation's smokestack.
 A private dedication followed the football game at the Purdue Memorial Union.
 In attendance were active and honorary members of the Reamer Club, recent pledges, university advisors, Wabash National employees, and Reamer Club alumni representing six decades of membership.

 Boilermaker Special IX

 On September 15, 2023, after a dinner to celebrate the Reamer Club's 100th anniversary, the Reamer Club announced that a new Boilermaker Special IX would be developed to replace the Boilermaker Special VII.
 Initially it was planned to be ready for service in the summer of 2025.
-However, due to delays, it is now expected to be ready in the spring of 2026.
+However, due to the accident in April 2025 that involved the Boilermaker Special VII, construction was delayed to incorporate additional safety features.
+There is no information about when Boilermaker Special IX will be back.
 As with recent new Boilermaker Specials, Wabash National and Navistar International are expected to contribute to the design and construction.

-Due to the severe damage sustained by Boilermaker Special VII in an accident on April 24, 2025, BMS VII is out of service.
-It is unknown if work on Boilermaker Special IX will be expedited to get it ready for service early.